What is Online Reputation Management? Everything You Need to Know for 2024

 Response Templates

-Creating a document that includes FAQs about your brand is always a good idea.
-Keep all the answers inside this document so that your colleagues can use it as a general guideline for responding to opinions and comments.
+Creating a document with FAQs about your brand is always a good idea.
+Please keep all the answers inside this document so your colleagues can use it as a general guideline for responding to opinions and comments.

 Who Is in Charge?